 Within 24 hours of each other, JAY-Z and Nas both released their newest projects.
 JAY-Z released a joint album with Beyoncé entitled Everything Is Love.
 Nas released a Kanye West-produced album called Nasir.

-There are stark differences: Nas’s Nasir feels distinctly lonely and self-centred.
+There are stark differences: Nas’s Nasir feels distinctly lonely and self-centered.
 From the album title to the lyrical content, Nas has created a project that pours into the myth of him, but fails to touch on anything human.
 He gives advice, pseudo-intellectual ideas, and brags.
 On the album opener “Not For Radio,” Nas declares it Escobar Season (a reference to his alias).
 With operatic choir vocals in the background, Nas goes on rants accompanied by Puff Daddy that mixes braggadocio with shallow pro-black sentiments that feel good to hear, but aren’t actually creating any type of politic or critique.
 “White Label” is embarrassingly shallow.
 Nas’s flow and production is sharp, but the content is not something you’d think a 40-something year-old man might be concerned with.
 He raps, “Chin-grabber, neck-choker, in-her-mouth-spitter/ Blouse-ripper, ass-gripper, that dig-you-out nigga.
 I ain't gon' hold you, old head gave me old news.”

 Nas does not grapple with the most relevant and controversial news surrounding him which is that he allegedly emotionally and physically abused his ex-wife Kelis for almost a decade.
 The theory and poetry he attempts to deliver fails to reach any substantial place in the spirit because it feels contradictory.
 How can one admire or take advice from someone that couldn’t even sustain a relationship with his lover and mother of his kids without emotional and physical violence?